Suggesting an edit

 2. Click **Edit in Notion** at the top of the page.

-3. The page opens in Notion in your browser.
-Scroll to the section you'd like to comment on.
+3. The page opens in Notion.
+Scroll to the section you want to comment on.

-4. Highlight the text, click the comment icon that appears, and write your suggestion or correction.
+4. Highlight the text, click the comment icon, and write your suggestion or correction.

 5. Submit.
-Comments come through to the editorial team and approved changes are merged back into the source.
+Comments reach the editorial team, and approved changes get merged back into the source.

 ## You'll need a Notion account

-Notion requires you to be signed in to leave comments.
-If you don't already have an account, you can create one free at [notion.so](http://notion.so) — it takes about 30 seconds and works for any Notion-published kit you contribute to.
-We don't get access to your Notion workspace; only your name and the comments you choose to leave on these pages.
+Notion requires you to be signed in to comment.
+If you don't have an account, you can create one free at [notion.so](http://notion.so) — it takes about 30 seconds and works for any Notion-published kit.
+We don't get access to your workspace; only your name and the comments you leave on these pages.

-If you'd prefer not to create a Notion account, you can email suggestions directly to the editorial team at [info@tilt.legal](mailto:info@tilt.legal).
+Prefer not to create a Notion account?
+Email suggestions directly to [info@tilt.legal](mailto:info@tilt.legal).

 ## What makes a good contribution